Channel 5 (Singaporean TV channel): Television Singapura/RTS

+While many viewers found television as a source of entertainment, the real purpose of the new service was a mere tool against supporters of communism who were against Singapore's merger with Malaysia.
+The first newsreader on launch night was Steven Lee, while the first newsreel (Berita Singapura) was read by Harry Crabb, who later appeared in the regular bulletins.
+The news division was assisted by Australian David Prior, who trained train locals in the field of television journalism.
+At the time, it was projected that Prior would stay with TV Singapura for two years.
+Continuity announcers were also a central part of the staff, primarily appearing at start-up and at closedown delivering the schedule.
+Among the initial set of announcers were Mildred Appaduray (English), Kamala Dorai (Tamil), Hsu Fong Lim (Mandarin) and Zaiton Haji Mohamed (Malay).

-On 2 April 1963, the channel was inaugurated by President Yusof Ishak as TV Singapura Channel 5.
+On 2 April 1963, the channel was formally inaugurated by President Yusof Ishak as TV Singapura Channel 5.
 It expanded its broadcast day to four hours per-night, broadcasting from 7:15 p.m. to 11:15 p.m.
 SGT in the four official languages.
-On 31 August 1963, a second channel, Channel 8, began test broadcasts, which would carry Chinese and Tamil-language programming, leaving Channel 5 focused on English and Malay programming.
+By the time of the launch of the regular service, TV sets were now available in 7000 households, per a Straits Times survey.
+A bespoke "second" channel opened on AM radio (1370 kHz) in June providing a second audio track for selected programming.
+On 31 August 1963, a second channel, Channel 8, began test broadcasts.

-In January 1964, Channel 5 and 8 became regional affiliates of Radio Televisyen Malaysia.
+In January 1964, Channel 5 and 8 became regional affiliates of TV Malaysia.
+Television advertising started on 15 January the same year.
 Following Singapore's separation from Malaysia, Channel 5 and Channel 8 became part of the new state broadcaster Radio Television Singapore, and was subsequently rebranded as RTS Channel 5.
+The first post-independence Grand Prix was held in Singapore was carried by the channel.
+A fire hit TV Singapura's main studio on 16 August 1965, affecting its schedule.
 Both channels moved to Television Centre on Caldecott Hill on 26 August 1966.
+As late as that period, the RTS channels were still known in some way as TV Singapura.
+The relocation was marked with a variety show, PAestarama, and an extension of its on-air hours.

+Beginning 30 March 1973, RTS divided its language-based programming between the two channels, with Channel 5 becoming responsible for English and Malay programmes (after having broadcast in all four official languages since its launch).

 In 1974, Channel 5 began experimental colour broadcasts, including live coverage of the 1974 FIFA World Cup final.
-Channel 5 broadcast its first domestic programme in colour, the National Day Parade, on 9 August.
+Channel 5 broadcast its first domestic programme in colour, the National Day parade, on 9 August.
+In late 1979, the channel conducted engineering tests after closedown, airing selected programming in colour before their supposed first runs later, confusing some viewers.

-On 1 February 1980, RTS was restructured as the Singapore Broadcasting Corporation, being separated from the Ministry of Culture into a statutory corporation.